How Credit Card Interest Works in Canada

 * Represents introductory, promotional interest rates.

-The most important thing to know is that credit card interest is time-sensitive – the longer you ignore it, the worse it gets.
+Understanding how it's calculated is essential to understanding how credit card interest works.
+The most important thing to know is that it's time-sensitive – the longer you ignore it, the worse it gets.

 The easiest way to calculate interest is to use a credit card interest calculator.